My Quiet Kitchen

 Okay, this is a bit long, but I can't help myself!
 It's just such a versatile seasoning.
 Here are some of my favorite uses:

-- Tofu & Tempeh – This togarashi tofu scramble is a quick and delicious way to start the day.
+• Edamame, Tofu & Tempeh – It's a slam dunk on this air fryer edamame, and this togarashi tofu scramble is a delicious way to start the day.

-I just finished a huge bowl of popcorn seasoned with both za'atar and togarashi.
+I just finished snacking on popcorn seasoned with both za'atar and togarashi.
 The two together are chef's kiss! 🙌

 Frequently Asked Questions